mitchweaver/Discline/README.md

     If all else fails, join the dev discord and we'll be glad to help!

-4. Run `--store-token` to store your token
+4. Run `python3 Discline.py --store-token` to store your token

-5. Run `--copy-skeleton` to get a template config
+5. Run `python3 Discline.py --copy-skeleton` to get a template config

 6. Edit `~/.config/Discline/config` to your choosing.